bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @IceSentry</div>

-We added a new api, inspired by the bind group entries api from 0.12, to declare bind group layouts.
-This new api is based on using builtin functions to define bind group layouts resources and automatically set the index based on it's position.
+We added a new API, inspired by the bind group entries API from 0.12, to declare bind group layouts.
+This new API is based on using builtin functions to define bind group layouts resources and automatically set the index based on it's position.

 Here's a short example of how declaring a new layout looks: